Review and road test of the Volkswagen Arteon

 Cost of Ownership

-As you'd expect, the Arteon is extremely class-competitive in terms of running costs.
-The 2.0 TDI 150PS variant that most will choose manages 62.8mpg on the combined cycle and 116g/km of CO2 in DSG auto form - not bad for a 137mph luxury conveyance.
-The alternative 240PS 4MOTION 2.0 TDI model delivers 47.9mpg and 152g/km.
-The 272PS 2.0 TSI petrol model manages 38.7mpg and 164g/km.
+As you'd expect, the Arteon is extremely class-competitive in terms of WLTP running costs.
+The 2.0 TDI 150PS variant that most will choose manages up to 57.6mpg on the WLTP combined cycle and 128g/km of WLTP-rated CO2 in DSG auto form - not bad for a 148mph luxury conveyance.
+For the 190PS 2.0 TSI petrol variant, the figures are 38.2mpg and 168g/km.

 As for servicing, well as usual with Volkswagen models, there's a choice of either 'Fixed' or 'Flexible' maintenance packages.
 You'll choose the 'Fixed' approach if you cover less than 10,000 miles a year and with this, the car will typically be looked at every twelve months.
 If your daily commute is more than 25 miles and your Arteon will regularly be driven on longer distance journeys, you'll be able to work with a 'Flexible' regime that can see you travelling up to 18,000 miles between garage visits - or every two years, whichever is sooner.